 Migrate from Netlify

-Netlify's strength is static sites — Temps handles those the same way and adds full-stack app support alongside them.
-This guide covers converting your build config, redirects, and functions.
+Netlify handles static sites; Temps handles those the same way and adds full-stack app support alongside them.
+This guide covers converting your build config, redirects, and functions so you can migrate in one pass.

 Netlify reads build config from netlify.toml.
 Temps auto-detects most frameworks, but you can override settings via the console or a temps.json file.